The UK’s only dedicated Road and Sewer Section Bond specialist.

 Overview:

-A Section 38 bond is a key element in ensuring that developers meet their obligations regarding roadworks within a development project.
+A Section 38 Bond is a key element in ensuring that developers meet their obligations regarding roadworks within a development project.
 It serves to protect local authorities by guaranteeing that roadworks will be completed to the required standards and provides financial security if the developer fails to fulfil their commitments.

 A Section 278 Agreement Bond (S278) is a financial instrument commonly required under the Highways Act 1980 in the UK, specifically under Section 278, to ensure that developers or contractors complete improvements or alterations to an existing public highway to the requisite standards.